jbinko/UGEN/README.md

 ## Prerequisites to run this application

-In short NO any prerequisites required.
+In short - NO any prerequisites exists.
 This project is built on and using .NET 5.0 (.NET Core).
-If you are planning just to use compiled multi platform binaries which are part of the release build, you DO NOT need to install anything else including runtime.
+If you are planning just to use compiled multi platform binaries which are part of the release build, you DO NOT need to install anything (including .NET runtime).
 All what you need is included in the release build.

 ### Prerequisites to build this application

-If you are planning to build the project from a source code, you need to deploy .NET 5.0 SDK.
+If you are planning to build this project from a source code, you need to deploy .NET 5.0 SDK.
 You can download the .NET 5.0 SDK here: <https://dotnet.microsoft.com/download/dotnet-core>.
 Select target platform and SDK version.

 ## Installation